pirocorp/IT-Business-Analysis/01. Introduction to IT Business Analysis/README.md

   - This is generally an upper management stakeholder or potentially a client
   - They do not have immediate input on the project, but maybe the project's owner

-After identifying each stakeholder in this model, you'll list each stage included in the more extensive project.
+After identifying each stakeholder in this model, you'll list each stage in the more extensive project.
 Then, you'll define each stakeholder's involvement in that part.

 ![image](https://github.com/pirocorp/IT-Business-Analysis/assets/34960418/3e422967-471c-421e-8e49-6c0a9eb8af09)